Tasfiq-K/amazon-data-science-books-analysis/README.md

-# Amazon data science book visualizations
+# Amazon Data Science Book Analysis & Visualizations

 ## Problem statement
 The goal of this project is to gather information of Data Science realted books from amazon.
 There are total of 1351 entries in the `amazon_data_science_books.csv` file. </br>